Tzcodes101/workoutTracker/README.md

 - Link to GitHub repository: https://github.com/Tzcodes101/workoutTracker

 ## Description
 This application allows a user to reach their fitness goals more quickly by tracking their workouts.
-A user can view, create, and log multiple exercides on a given day.
+A user can view, create, and log multiple exercises on a given day.
 The user can input the type, weight, name, sets, reps, duration, and distance (for cardio) of an exercise.

 ![Image of application](./assets/fitnessTracker1Resize.jpg)